manboubird/activator-scalding/tutorial/src/index.md

 We just treat the whole line as text.
 A nice exercise is to *project* out just the `text` field.
 See the other scripts for examples of how to do this.

 The `--output` argument specifies where the results are written.
-You just see a few log messages written to the `sbt` console.
+You just see a few log messages written to the `activator` console.
 You can use any path you want for this output.

 ## FilterUniqueCountLimit

-You invoke the script inside `sbt` like this:
+You invoke the script inside `activator` like this:

 ```
 scalding FilterUniqueCountLimit --input data/kjvdat.txt --output output/kjv